seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 Not interested in warm feelings?
 Then do it for the SEO, as Gephi is at the cross-road of network analysis, data science and data visualization: all SEO boxes checked at once.

-## d.
-Are you a beginner or moderately experienced with Gephi?
+## Are you a beginner or moderately experienced with Gephi?
-### Chat and contribute to the Gephi group on Facebook!
+### 6. Chat and contribute to the Gephi group on Facebook!
 Yes, Facebook is really far from anyone's cup of tea.
 Discord, LinkedIn, Slack, a Wordpress forum... all these would be preferable in some way and yet ten times less used than the group on Facebook.
 So we stay there for the moment.